moveit/moveit2_tutorials/doc/tutorials/planning_around_objects/planning_around_objects.rst

 1 Add include for Planning Scene Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At the top of your source file add this to the list of includes:
+At the top of your source file, add this to the list of includes:

 .. code-block:: C++